Home/Fruits/White-fleshed Dragon Fruit

 Instructions

 1. 1.
-In a large pitcher, combine sliced dragon fruit, lemon, and fresh mint leaves.
+In a pitcher, add the sliced dragon fruit and fresh mint leaves.

 2. 2.
-Fill with water and let it infuse in the refrigerator for at least 2 hours.
+Pour water over the fruit and let it infuse in the refrigerator for at least 2 hours.

 3. 3.
-Serve chilled for a refreshing drink.
+Serve over ice for a refreshing drink.

 Frequently Asked Questions (FAQ)